MicrosoftDocs/customer-insights/ci-docs/predict-subscription-churn.md

 1. Select **Save**.

-1. Select **Next**.

-1. Add more customer activity data and then select **Next**.
+1. Add more activities or select **Next**.

 ### Set update schedule

-1. For the **Data updates** step, choose a frequency to retrain your model.
+1. Choose the frequency to retrain your model.
 This setting is important to update the accuracy of predictions as new data is ingested in Customer Insights.
 Most businesses can retrain once per month and get a good accuracy for their prediction.

 1. Select **Next**.